thotran2015/Allparel-ML/README.md

 # Running Training
 `python3 main.py -c configs/vgg_config.json`
+When the GPUs are mysteriously corrupted, run `sudo fuser -v /dev/nvidia*` and ` sudo killall python3`.

 # Generating Classification Report
 Edit top of file of `classification_report.py` to specify the model checkpoint and config file.
 You can also edit the classification_report section of the config file to specify how many steps should be used in the classification report.
 Then run the below command.
 `python3 classification_report.py`

 # Evaluation
+Jupyter notebook (@RYAN PLEASE WRITE THIS)

 # Running Predictions
 To predict on a single image, run: